-Spring 2021 Campus Access Requirements
+Summer 2021 Campus Access Requirements

 - Complete daily online symptom tracking throughout the semester; AND

 In addition, we are strongly encouraging community members to complete an opt-in for the Chesapeake Regional Information System for our Patients (CRISP) system.
-CRISP is Maryland’s regional health information exchange that collects and shares COVID-19 test results with clinicians and other approved users.
+CRISP is Maryland’s regional health information exchange that collects and shares COVID-19 vaccine information and test results with clinicians and other approved users.
 This collaboration, though not required, allows UMBC to receive results from other participating providers automatically, and will drastically reduce your need to upload external test results.
 Please help the safety and efficiency of our campus community by one-time opting-in to CRISP today!

 Daily Online Symptom Tracking

 All faculty, staff, and students who are approved to be on campus are required to complete UMBC’s daily online symptom tracker every day, seven-days-a-week throughout the semester.
 More information is available on the Symptom Tracking page.

 Health and Safety Training

 All faculty and staff are required to complete the Return to Campus COVID Awareness course and students are required to complete the Return to Campus COVID Awareness Training for Students and sign the Retriever Community Agreement.
 More information is available on the Training and Code of Conduct page.

 Note: If you were approved to be on campus during the Fall 2020 or Spring 2021 semester and have already completed this training and signed the Retriever Community Agreement, if applicable, you do not need to do so again.